aklump/drupal_force_page/README.md

-/* $Id$ */

-SUMMARY: This is an API module to be used by other modules that want to force a page to be displayed instead of the normal page based on what is typed into the url box of the browser.
+SUMMARY: An API module to provide browser redirection based on any number of callback functions.
+Used to server up alternate pages based on user or envronment states.
+This is an API module to be used by other modules that want to force a page to be displayed instead of the normal page based on what is typed into the url box of the browser.
 It can be used to force a profile to be filled out for example, or for a product to be purchased, before allowing the user to return to normal website flow.

 Examples of use cases: